threedworld-mit/tdw/Documentation/python/add_ons/third_person_camera.md

 `from tdw.add_ons.third_person_camera import ThirdPersonCamera`

-Add a third-person camera to the scene_data.
+Add a third-person camera to the scene.
 This includes initialization parameters (position, rotation, etc.) and some basic movement parameters (whether to follow or look at a target),.

 ```python
 from tdw.controller import Controller